vinodkd/betterscript/README.md

 -----------

 - Javascript is valid Betterscript by default
+- A simpler syntax for the definition and use of objects
+- A simpler syntax for the definition and use of  modules
+- A simpler syntax for the definition and use of  apps
-- A simpler syntax for the definition and use of:
+- A simpler syntax for the definition and use of  the environment
--- objects
--- modules
--- apps
--- the environment

 Stretch Goals
 -------------